okta/terraform-provider-okta/website/docs/r/user.html.markdown

 - `password` - (Optional) User password.

+- `old_password` - (Optional) Old user password. **IMPORTANT**: Should be ONLY set in case the password was changed outside the provider.
+After successful password change this field should be removed and `password` field should be used for further changes.

 - `recovery_question` - (Optional) User password recovery question.

 - `recovery_answer` - (Optional) User password recovery answer.